iris-sast/iris/README.md

 ⚠️ Code and data for the [ICLR 2025 Paper](https://arxiv.org/pdf/2405.17238) can be found in the v1 branch, license and citation below.

 ## 📰 News
+* **[Nov.
+29, 2025]**: Added a dataset with manually extracted source and sinks for the vulnerabilities in CodeQL format for 50 CVEs.
 * **[Sep.
 24, 2025]**: Added Docker integration for the main IRIS pipeline, released images for 189 CWE-Bench-Java CVEs on the [IRIS Docker Hub](https://hub.docker.com/r/irissast/cwe-bench-java-containers).
 * **[Aug.
 30, 2025]**: Updated CWE-Bench-Java with 93 new CVEs and 38 CWEs.
 * **[Jul.
 10, 2025]**: IRIS v2 released, added support for 7 new CWEs.